lightningrodlabs/acorn/DEVELOPERS.md

 _Prerequisites_

-- Have nodejs version 18 installed on your system
+- Have nodejs installed on your system

 Then run

-- `npm run install-deps`
+- `npm install`
 - `npm run dev`

 In the future, just run `npm run dev` anytime to develop.